element-plus/element-plus/README.md

 ## Stay tuned :eyes:

 Join our [Discord](https://discord.link/ElementPlus) to start communicating with everybody.

-## Breaking change list

-**Note:** we are now currently preparing for the stable release, the APIs should be stable right now, we are going to make a full list about how to get upgraded from [Element UI](https://element.eleme.io) to Element Plus.
-This breaking change list might be updated day by day.

-You can find the breaking change list here: [Breaking Change List](https://github.com/element-plus/element-plus/issues/162).

 ## This thing is broken, I should help improve it!